houmain/keymapper/README.md

 * Redefine keyboard shortcuts system-wide or per application.
 * Manage all your keyboard shortcuts in a single configuration file.
 * Change shortcuts for similar actions in different applications at once.
-* Share configuration files between multiple systems (GNU/Linux, Windows).
+* Share configuration files between multiple systems (GNU/Linux, Windows, MacOS).
 * Bind keyboard shortcuts to [launch applications](#application-launching).
 * Use [mouse buttons](#key-names) in your mappings.